webis-de/aitools4-aq-geolocation/README.md

                1 time zone = false	0	false
            RIR = false	0	false

     And this (written to example-geolocated.txt):

            70.19.29.244	2016-01-04T07:42:27Z	America/New_York	US
            31.121.85.30	2016-01-04T07:29:15Z	Europe/London	GB
            86.23.18.214	2014-12-29T14:36:33Z	Europe/London	GB

     Where the third column gives the Olson time zone and the fourth column gives the country code.
+Third and fourth column will be missing if not enough or conflicting geolocation information is available.